MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 AKS allows cluster administrators to adjust the operating system of a node, and kubelet parameters, to align with the requirements of their workloads.
 When setting up the cluster or a new node pool, administrators can enable sysctls relevant to their workloads.
 Kubernetes categorizes the sysctls into two groups: **safe** and **unsafe**.

-Safe sysctls are those that are namespaced and properly isolated between pods on the same node.
-This means that configuring a safe sysctl for one pod does not affect other pods on the node, affect the node's health, or allow a pod to exceed its CPU or memory resource limits.
-Kubernetes enables these sysctls by default.
+Safe sysctls are the ones that are namespaced and properly isolated between pods on the same node.
+This isolation means that configuring a safe sysctl for one pod doesn't affect other pods on the node, the node's health, or allow a pod to exceed its CPU or memory resource limits.
+Kubernetes enables the safe sysctls by default.
 As of Kubernetes 1.29, all TCP keepalive sysctls are considered safe:

 - `net.ipv4.tcp_keepalive_time`
 - `net.ipv4.tcp_fin_timeout`